Flag of the United States Virgin Islands: Transfer Day

 Transfer Day commemorates the transfer of sovereignty over the islands from Denmark to the United States, which was first marked at an official ceremony in 1917 by the lowering of the Danish flag and the raising of the American flag in Charlotte Amalie.
-The United States had bought the Virgin Islands from Denmark for $25 million, which eventually meant changing the flag to represent the United States.
+The United States had bought the U.S. Virgin Islands from Denmark for $25 million, which eventually meant changing the flag to represent the United States.